Skip to Content

 $mycar = $myObj["cars"]["car3"];

-Create a New JavaScript
+Create a new JavaScript

 Within your project within Jitterbit Studio, there are several ways to create a new JavaScript as a project item: